 Building the evidence

-- Technical, cost and practical evidence to inform heat and CCUS policy.
+- Technical, cost and practical evidence to inform government heat and carbon capture policy.

-- Customer experience of hydrogen as energy in their homes.
+- Customer experience of blended hydrogen through related HyDeploy project.

 - Over 1 million tonnes CO2 savings every year.

-- Over 25 million tonnes per annum CO2 savings.
+- Potential for over 25 million tonnes per annum CO2 savings.

 - 100m tonnes per annum CO2 savings.